Bluehost web hosting review

 Bluehost also deserves praise for its excellent 24/7 customer support available on all plans.
 It’s a splendid choice for individuals and SMEs alike, particularly if you plan to base your website on WordPress and WooCommerce.

-If you're looking for specific hosting, and want to see where Bluehost ranks, read our guides to the best Linux web hosting (opens in new tab), the best WordPress hosting (opens in new tab), the best unlimited hosting (opens in new tab), and the best cloud hosting (opens in new tab) services.
-For more about Bluehost, make sure to read our comparisons pitting Bluehost vs HostGator (opens in new tab) and Bluehost vs GoDaddy (opens in new tab).
+If you're looking for specific hosting, and want to see where Bluehost ranks, read our guides to the best Linux web hosting, the best WordPress hosting, the best unlimited hosting, and the best cloud hosting services.
+For more about Bluehost, make sure to read our comparisons pitting Bluehost vs HostGator and Bluehost vs GoDaddy.

 Richard Sutherland

-Richard brings over 20 years of website development, SEO, and marketing to the table.
-A graduate in Computer Science, Richard has lectured in Java programming and has built software for companies including Samsung and ASDA.
-Now, he writes for TechRadar, Tom's Guide, PC Gamer, and Creative Bloq.
+Richard is a technology writer with over 20 years experience in website development, marketing, and SEO.
+A graduate in Computer Science, he has lectured in Java programming and built software for companies including Samsung and Walmart.
+Richard writes for TechRadar, IT Pro, Tom's Guide, and PC Gamer.